 These engines all have a number of features in common: they are four stroke, horizontally opposed, have a solid state magneto or electronic fuel injection and ignition, without mixture control, no choke and no carburetor heat control.
 Some low powered models are two stroke and have two cylinders and turbo's are used on some of the higher powered models.

 These are the only two stroke engines from Limbach, power ranging from 15 to 40 kW and to date Limbach has two models: L275E and the L550E.
 They are to be used in small very light aircraft.
-You will need a gearbox to reduce the engine RPM of 7200 down to a more propeller friendly RPM.
+You will need a gearbox to reduce the engine RPM of 7200 down to a more propeller friendly number.

 Engine weight in this category varies from 69 up to 82 kg and cylinder displacement from 1700 to 2400 cm3.
 There is no turbo available on these models.
 The only engine with a dual ignition and liquid cooling is the L 2400 DFi/EFi, it has a dry weight of 76 kg and power is 100 hp.
-And the only one which could compete with Rotax.
+And it is the only one which could compete with Rotax.
 All others have a single magneto ignition and are air cooled.

 In this range Limbach offers a certified model the L 2400DT/ET, a 96 kW (130 hp) liquid cooled turbocharged engine.
 For the experimental aircraft they have a more powerful model, the L 2400 DT.X which delivers some 118 kW / 160 hp, and is also turbocharged.